adonisjs/legacy.adonisjs.com/docs/docs/guides/03-validator/04-validation-rules.md

 }
 ```

-Additionally, you can also defined `where` and `whereNot` constraints.
+Additionally, you can also define `where` and `whereNot` constraints.
 For example: Limit the database query to a specific tenant id.

+[note]

+If you are caching your validation schema using the `cacheKey` and your **where constraints** relies on a runtime value, then you must make use of [refs](schema-caching#refs).

+[/note]

 ```ts
 {